fraste97/NumberConverter/README.md

 1. [Download it]()
 1. Run it
-  1. Insert the number
+ 1. Insert the number you want to convert
  1. Select the bases
  1. Click the "Converti" button

 ## Requirements